Salt & Wind Travel

 Venture On The Blossom Trail

 Fresno is also home to the “Blossom Trail” — a self-guided tour of the fruit and nut orchards surrounding the city.
-Bloom begins in late winter and early spring, followed by sprouting produce and ripening fruit in summer through early fall.
-The trail is home to many small, family-owned fruit stands too.
+Bloom begins in late winter and early spring, followed by the sprouting of produce and the ripening of fruit in summer through early fall.
+The trail is also home to many small, family-owned fruit stands.

 Wander The Gazebo Gardens